 Going back to how it started:

-Thanksgiving is originated form native America, where people used to gather together and during the harvest festival and extend their gratitude to God for the harvest and the blessings they received throughout the year.
+Thanksgiving originated in native America, where people used to gather together during the harvest festival and extend their gratitude to God for the harvest and the blessings they received throughout the year.

 The authentic historic story says: